Akash7282/Bsc-projects/README.md

 construct the concerned tests which reflects an approximation of the true nature the population characteristics, we are interested in.
 This project is mainly focused on investigating numerically how much accurate these testing procedures are.
-We use simulation to visualize and demonstrate the relation and accuracy of different testing procedure empirically.
+Here we use simulation to visualize and demonstrate the relation and accuracy of different testing procedure empirically.